magnunscheffer/veeam/vro-linuxreip/README.md

 <img src="https://helpcenter.veeam.com/docs/vro/userguide/images/add_creds.png" width="713" height="358">

-> Note: If you have more than one Linux Admin credential, repeat the process and place a reference in the Description Field to locate this credential in the next steps.
+> Note: If you have more than one Linux Admin credential, repeat the process each additional credencial.

 ## Creating the Custom Script
 - Download the script from git hub, [download link](https://github.com/magnunscheffer/veeam/blob/main/vro-linuxreip/VRO-LinuxReIP.ps1)